 When you’re shopping for a business telephone number, you’ll find that there are a variety of options available on the market.
 This can often cause confusion for customers who aren’t sure which type of phone number is right for them.
-To clear up any confusion, we’ll compare the features and benefits of domestic toll free numbers versus international toll free numbers.
+To clear up any confusion, we’ll compare the features and benefits of a domestic toll free number versus an international toll free number.

 International Toll Free Numbers

 International toll free numbers allow customers in a specific country to call toll free, without any charge, making them a great marketing and communication tool for any business.
 Instead, the cost is passed along to you, making it easy for customers to contact your company.

 International toll free phone numbers are also formatted differently to let caller know that their call will be free of charge.
 These formats vary based on the country the number is for but are clearly recognizable.

 How does an international toll free number work?

 One of the best ways to demonstrate how international toll free numbers work is to give an example.

 Let’s say that your office is located in Australia.
 But, you actually have a large customer base in Germany.
 If those customers were to call you on your local Australia number, they’d be charged a lot of money.
 (They probably wouldn’t call in the first place because they’d know that the per-minute calling rates from Germany to Australia are high.)